secuxtech/secux-paymentdevicekit-framework-sample-ios/README.md

 ```

-2. <b>Get device payment ivKey</b>
+2. <b>Get device opeation ivKey</b>

-Get the payment ivKey from the payment device when payment device is in payment mode.
+Get the opeation ivKey from the payment device when payment device is in payment / promotion / refund / refill mode.

 <span style="color:red">Note: Call the function in thread.
 You are allowed to cancel the payment after getting the ivKey.</span>

-* <b>2.1 Get device payment ivKey from device ID</b>
+* <b>2.1 Get device opeation ivKey from device ID</b>

 #### <u>Declaration</u>
 ```swift